 Free senior educational opportunities are offered in the form of reduced fees, tax credits, scholarships, and, in some cases, free classes or training.
-However, the availability may vary greatly from on area to another.
-In some cases, grants or scholarships are offered to individual seniors based on specific income, skill, or other criteria.
-In other cases, the organizations offering services may receive grant money to pay for training programs that they make available to the general senior population at no cost.
+However, the availability may vary from one area to another.
+Some grants or scholarships may be offered to individual seniors based on specific income, skill, or other criteria.
+In other instances, the organizations offering services may receive grant money to pay for training programs that they make available to the general senior population at no cost.
 However, there are a lot of places to look if you want to get some free senior education.

 Area Agency on Aging

-There are Area Agency on Aging (AAA) organizations throughout the United States.
-Formed after the Older Americans Act was passed in 1973, the AAAs are tasked with the mission of making services and options available to seniors so they can remain active members of the community for as many years as possible.
-AAAs offer a wide variety of programs including;
+Area Agency on Aging organizations (AAA) are located throughout the United States.
+Formed after the Older Americans Act was passed in 1973, the AAAs are tasked with the mission of making services and options available to seniors, so that they can remain active members of their community for as many years as possible.
+AAAs offer a wide variety of programs including:

-In many communities, the AAA operates senior centers that offer classes for crafts, computer training, and other types of educational opportunities.
+In many communities, the AAA operates senior centers that offer classes for crafts, computer training, and other types of educational programs.

-Local programs vary based on community-specific needs.
+Local programs vary based on a community's specific needs.
 You can locate your local AAA on the National Association of Area Agencies on Aging website.

 Local Community Colleges and Universities

-Each state operates a postsecondary education system that consists of a network of community colleges and senior universities.
-Some offer discounted or free educational opportunities for senior citizens.
+Each state operates a post-secondary education system consisting of a network of community colleges and universities.
+Some offer discounted or free educational opportunities to senior citizens.
 The state of Alabama, for example, sponsors a scholarship program for senior adults.
-This program provides free tuition at two-year colleges in the state for individuals 60 and over who qualify for admission.
+This program provides free in-state tuition at two-year colleges to individuals 60 and over who qualify for admission.

 Requirements and availability of funds vary greatly from one state to another.
 If you're interested in finding out what opportunities might be available in your area, contact the financial aid or admissions office at the state schools in your area.
 Even if the school you want to attend doesn't offer specific funding opportunities for seniors, you may be able to qualify for a Pell grant or other need-based financial assistance program.